Dpdl-io/DpdlEngine/README.md

 * The Dpdl java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

-* The 'Thread(..)'
-API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)
+* The 'Thread(..)' and createThread(..)
+API functions allow only a limited number of threads to be allocated (max 3 Threads)

 * Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS

 * Dpdl scripts included with 'include(...)' supports execution of embedded code only in the registered version of Dpdl

-* Native Dpdl API function 'dpdl_stack_buf_put(..)' (dpdl.h) is not available when option 'dpdl:compile' or 'dpdl:C99' is used
+* Native Dpdl API function 'dpdl_stack_buf_put(..)' (dpdl.h) is not available when option 'dpdl:compile' or 'dpdl:C99' is activated

+* The option 'dpdl:compile' used to <ins>compile</ins> embedded ANSI C code in memory at runtime can be used only 500 times in the unregistered version of Dpdl

 **NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.
 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.